MatthewClarkMay/fTriage/README.md

 ./modules/analysis/analyze_density_results.sh ./conf/ftriage.conf
 ```

-### ftriage.sh (wrapper for running an array of modules/scripts)
+### ftriage.sh (wrapper for running an array of modules \& scripts)
-- **ftriage.sh:** Wrapper for running modules/scripts in the background and monitoring status.
+- **ftriage.sh:** Wrapper for running modules \& scripts in the background and monitoring status.
 Logs can be found in the $OUTDIR/logs/ directory.

 ### modules (targeted scripts)
 #### disk